The challenge of Office 365 encryption

-While Microsoft Office 365 offers tools for encrypting email, Office 365 encryption capabilities may need to be supplemented by third-party solutions for some organizations.
+While Office 365 offers tools for encrypting email, message encryption by Microsoft Office 365 capabilities may need to be supplemented by third-party solutions for some organizations.
 Office 365 encryption makes sending encrypted email much easier for users, but recipients may still face obstacles in decrypting messages.
 To overcome these challenges, senders may need to augment Office 365 encryption with mandatory TLS connections for business partners, adding additional costs and hurdles to encryption for email.

 Mimecast provides easy-to-use encrypted email services that can add powerful capabilities to Office 365 encryption.
 Mimecast's email encryption service is part of a suite of cloud-based services for email security, archiving and continuity that are designed to reduce the cost and complexity of managing business email.